Middle-earth Role Playing: Critical reception

 In the February 1984 edition of White Dwarf (Issue 50), Jonathan Sutherland reviewed the various MERP supplements available at the time, and generally liked them, although he found their price a bit steep.

 A few issues later, in the October 1984 edition of White Dwarf (Issue 58), Sutherland reviewed the main rules system of MERP and thought that it "mirrors the consistently high-quality one has come to expect from ICE."
 Sutherland concluded that it "is a well-conceived, reasonably well-written system.
 I can't say it's easy and ideal for beginners but I can honestly recommend that you try it.
 MERP gets my vote as best new RPG this year; in fact I've not been so impressed since I first read Call of Cthulhu."

+In Issue 29 of Abyss, Eric Olson liked the emerging MERP line, pointing out "ICE has gone full tilt into adapting Tolkien for fantasy role playing.
+Without a doubt, ICE is developing some of the best graphics in the business.
+Their maps are beautiful."
+Olson concluded, "ICE is on the rise, and has built a solid base, and I am more and more impressed with them with each new product."

 In the March–April 1985 edition of Space Gamer (Issue No. 73), William A. Barton commented that "If you haven't yet taken a trip to Middle-earth via the Iron Crown, I recommend you remedy the situation as soon as possible."

 In the January 1985 edition of Imagine (Issue 22), Andy Blakeman stated that "by its links with Tolkien, it cannot fail to attract many new gamers into this hobby; and I am reasonably confident that these newcomers will not be disappointed."

 In the June 1985 edition of White Dwarf (Issue 66), Graham Staplehurst thought "Iron Crown has done superb development work on areas that Tolkien neglected or left unspecified."
 He found the rules system suitable "though not spectacularly original", and the combat system "can be rather bloody, which is no bad thing."
 However, Staplehurst had issues with the magic system, pointing out that in Tolkien's books, magic is a rare, subtle force only used by a few powerful characters, whereas "The MERP system gives these sorts of powers to almost anyone after the acquisition of relatively few experience points; for me, it upsets the flavor of the game and its authenticity."
 He concluded, "MERP can be used to recreate the great adventures of which Tolkien wrote: going with Frodo or Bilbo or Beren into the lair of evil and trying to escape alive, and it can go some way to fulfilling the desires of people who want to know more about Tolkien's world."